Toraja/toybox/docker/ide/README.md

 ## Start IDE container
 Containers are separated by language.
 Each language requires `base` IDE image be built.
-Run `make base` to build the docker image.
+Run `make build i=base` to build the docker image.
-Run `make <language>` to start and get inside the container.
+Run `make enter <language>` to start and get inside the container.